hpcgarage/gs_patterns/nvbit_tracing/README.md

 Additional settings which are supported by NVBit can also be set via additional environment variables.
 To see these please visit the NVBit documentation.
 Setting covered here are specific to the gsnv_trace tool.

+<b>NOTE</b>: It is highly recommended to specify a target kernel using GSNV_TARGET_KERNEL as this alows the tool to be used more efficiently also results in smaller trace files

 ### Instrumenting an application